Security & Privacy Policy

 | Code Access Type | β Read-only | β Read-only |

-| Source Code Storage | β Zero (deleted immediately) | β οΈ Variable (some tools cache) |
+| Source Code Storage | β GitHub & deployed: not stored / snippet & file upload: stored | β οΈ Variable (some tools cache) |

-| User Control | β Revocable anytime | β Revocable anytime |
+| User Control | β Revocable anytime (GitHub actions) | β Revocable anytime |

 | Third-Party Sharing | β Never | β Never (reputable tools) |